 Reflect for a moment about what you find hardest to accept in your life.
 Visualise it if you can or think of something that represents that reality.
 Now ask God to help you accept it.
 Does it make any difference?

-Sally’s marriage ended when her husband left.
+Sandra’s marriage ended when her husband left.
 She said, ‘I knew we had problems but I wanted to work on our relationship.
 But that was not my choice to make.’

 Life is relentlessly mixed: there are examples of beauty and incredible generosity, of selfless love but equally random events which none of us can control.
 Sometimes people will act badly and abuse others.
 Radical acceptance encompasses the totality of experience and enables us to better lives as followers of Christ in a challenging world.